abhishekghoshh/database-helper/docs/mongodb/index.md

 ]
 ```

-Drawback of this partial filter is that now when we just query for the `“dob.age”` it will not use `IXSCAN` it will use the `COLLSCAN`.
+Drawback of this partial filter is that now when we just query for the `"dob.age"` it will not use `IXSCAN` it will use the `COLLSCAN`.
 But if we also mention gender male then it will use the `IXSCAN`.

 Advantage of partial filter is that now the write query is more efficient as the size of the ordered list is small.